zmoazeni/sqew/README.md

 ## TODO Soon

 * Reusable God/Bluepil/Monit config for managing the worker
+* Capistrano plugin for restarting the worker on deploy
 * Javascript browser front-end for the manager
 * Multiple queues with weight (possibly)